deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Conclusion

 Lido receives a _High Centralization_ score in terms of _Upgradeability_ and _Exit Window_.
 This is due to its contracts allowing for critical upgrades that are not protected with a sufficient _Exit Window_.
-Furthermore, its [DepositSecurityModule](#security-council) multisig exposes over critical permissions without .
+Furthermore, its [DepositSecurityModule](#security-council) multisig exposes critical permissions without meeting the Security Council requirements.
 For these reasons, Lido achieves **Stage 0**.

 Lido could reach _Stage 1_ by enforcing a _7-day Exit Window_ to the critical smart contract upgrades or any action that may result in the _loss of user funds_ or adopting a _Security Council_ to safeguard those actions.
 It would also need to update the [DepositSecurityModule](#security-council) to a _Security Council_.